Spring is in full swing, and this week, I wanted to focus on some really easy sowing of both flowers and vegetables.

 Image: K. Sayce

-- If your garden is surrounded with fencing that is flush with the ground, cut a small hole to let hedgehogs in and out.
+- If your garden is surrounded by fencing flush with the ground, cut a small hole to let hedgehogs in and out.

 - Try to avoid using chemicals.
-However, some chemicals in my experience, are very effective and benign to wildlife.
-I'd recommend using Organic Garlic, and S B Invigorator sprays for insect pest control.
-Vitax Organic 2 in 1 Plant Invigorator spray contains fish oil which should control most diseases as well as common pests.
+However, some chemicals, in my experience, are very effective and benign to wildlife.
+I'd recommend using Organic Garlic and S B Invigorator sprays for insect pest control.
+Vitax Organic 2 in 1 Plant Invigorator spray contains fish oil that should control most diseases and common pests.

 Home grown food